AlexPhoenix42/Dir_diff_Viewer/README.md

 # 🗂️ Diff Viewer Script

-A lightweight Bash utility that compares two directories and opens each pair of differing files in `vimdiff` for manual inspection.
-Perfect for developers who want a clean, interactive way to review changes between file trees—whether you're syncing backups, reviewing code changes, or auditing deployments.
+A flexible Bash utility that compares two files or directories and opens differing content in `vimdiff` for manual inspection.
+Whether you're reviewing changes between folders or comparing two individual files, this script provides a clean, interactive workflow for developers and sysadmins alike.

 ---

 ## 🚀 Features

-- Recursively compares two directories
+- 📁 Recursively compares two directories
+- 📄 Directly compares two individual files
-- Filters and opens only files that differ
+- 🧠 Filters and opens only files that differ
-- Uses `vimdiff` for side-by-side visual inspection
+- 🖥️ Uses `vimdiff` for side-by-side visual inspection
-- Pauses between comparisons for manual review
+- ⏸️ Pauses between comparisons for manual review
-- Simple, interactive workflow
+- 🧼 Simple, interactive, and easy to extend

 ---